pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 the opportunity to notice their mistake and a chance to consciously decide how to solve it.

-Note that it is reasonable for upstream projects to leave *testing* of building with system dependencies to their downstream repackagers.
+It is reasonable for upstream projects to leave *testing* of building with system dependencies to their downstream repackagers.
 The goal of these guidelines is to facilitate more effective collaboration between upstream projects and downstream repackagers, not to suggest upstream projects take on tasks that downstream repackagers